aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

     >**Note**: You have the option of assigning a different severity level and status to an incident.

 > Results: You have created an Microsoft Sentinel workspace, connected it to Azure Activity logs, created a playbook and custom alerts that are triggered in response to the removal of Just in time VM access policies, and verified that the configuration is valid.
+>
+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+> - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.